webplatform/docs-wpd/Compatibility_Info/index.md

 ===Test the Web Forward===
 The [http://testthewebforward.org/ Test the Web Forward] events are a successful effort to help crowdsource testing.
 This is a effort driven by Adobe and others to get developers directly involved in helping write tests.
 The resulting tests are intended to be made available through W3C's test suites.

+===MDN===
+[https://developer.mozilla.org/ Mozilla Developer Network (MDN)] does not have a test-based methodology for its compatibility tables, which are reported manually by their contributors, but it does have wide coverage and a meaningful granularity of features.
+We can use these results as a stop-gap measure to fill in information where other data sources don't supply information.
+These non-test-based results will bear an indicator that they are not verified, and we will provide a way to allow contributors to submit tests and results for verification.

 ===Others===
 There are many other sources of good data on the web, some specialized and some with a different focus.
 We welcome data from other open, high-quality, test-based repositories.
 In the future, we may also integrate efforts and features from projects like [http://www.browserscope.org/ Browserscope].
 Let us know if you have other sources of data you'd like us to consider.